DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxPopup/1 Configuration/resizeEnabled.md

 ---
 ---
 ##### shortDescription
-Specifies whether or not an end user can resize the widget.
+Specifies whether or not an end user can resize the UI component.

 ---